MorrisLaw/Java-Wrapper-Nasa-Api/README.md

 ## Getting Started

 ### API Key
 In order to utilize or contribute to this API wrapper, you first need to retrieve an API key.
 Follow the instructions at this [link](https://api.nasa.gov/index.html#apply-for-an-api-key) get your API key.
 Once you have your API key, I recommend exporting it as an environment variable.
+If this isn't a possible or viable option for your needs, then simply use ```ApiRequest.setApiKey(String apiKey)``` to manually set your key.

+**WARNING:** I recommend not hard-coding the api key String inside of your code.

 #### Recommended API Key storage options: